At night, streets in Granada take a different character.

 Familiar places look different and different places become familiar.

 Granada is about to become past tense, about to become another disappearing city in the rear view mirror.
-Nicaragua is still developing, still a country where a privileged class picks the best fruit off the trees and sleeps on clean sheets.

 This trip winds to an end but as long as reasons to go outweigh reasons to stay home, Scotttreks postcards will keep telling their small quiet stories.